Note from my discussion with Claude Opus 4.7, drafted by Sonnet 4.6

 Iterative bounding box refinement (§4.2)

 Each of the decoder layers refines the box from the previous layer rather than predicting independently.
 The reference point for layer is the box center predicted by layer , and sampling offsets are modulated by that box’s predicted width/height — so the attention window shrinks as the box tightens.
 Detection heads are not shared across layers.
-See A.4 for the full formula and stop-gradient details.
+Gradients are blocked through the inverse-sigmoid of the previous box (RAFT-style detach, for stability), and offset-prediction biases are initialized at scale so initial samples fall inside the previous layer’s box.
+See A.4 for the full formula.

 Relation to deformable convolution